PiSchool/translated-llms-for-mt/README.md

 ```
 sudo find / -name libnvinfer*.so* -print
 ```
-You should probaby see such an output:
+You should probably see such an output:
 ```
 Installing collected packages: nvidia-cuda-runtime-cu12, nvidia-cublas-cu12, nvidia-cudnn-cu12, tensorRT
 Successfully installed nvidia-cublas-cu12-12.1.0.26 nvidia-cuda-runtime-cu12-12.1.55 nvidia-cudnn-cu12-8.8.1.3 tensorRT-8.6.0